timb-machine-mirrors/CoolerVoid-casper-fs/README.md

 # casper-fs 👻
 <img align="center" src="https://github.com/CoolerVoid/casper-fs/blob/main/doc/Screenshot_9.png?raw=true">
 Casper-fs is a Linux kernel module generator for custom rules in file system(Hidden/unhidden files, protect files).
-This program have two pricipal functions one to turn private files in hidden.
+This program has two principal functions: turning private files hidden.
 The second function is to protect confidential files to prevent reading, writing and removal.

-The motivation: in a bad situation, an attacker can read every file in your machine.
-But if you have Casper-fs custom module, the attacker will not find the hidden kernel module that have functions to turn any file in hidden and protect to bloack read/remove/edit actions.
+The motivation: An attacker can read every file in your machine in a bad situation.
+But if you have a Casper-fs custom module, the attacker will not find the hidden kernel module that has functions to turn any file invisible and protect to block read/remove/edit actions.

-My beginning purpose at this project is to protect my server, and now it is to protect my friends' machines.
+My beginning purpose at this project is to protect my server, which is to protect my friends' machines.
 When I talk to friends, I say peoples that don't know how to write low-level code.
-Using the Casper-fs, you can generate your custom kernel module for your secret files protection.
+Using the Casper-fs, you can generate your custom kernel module to protect your secret files.
 The low-level programmer can write new templates for modules etc.

-The first step, understand before the run
+The first step, understand before the run.
 --

 Verify if the kernel version is 3.x, 4.x, or 5.x: